 Review the instructions to file for a new or replacement Lawful Occupancy Sign.

-You can get copies of a current license by submitting the Permits, licenses, and certificate of occupancy request form with the fee, in-person at the Permit and License Center.
+You can get copies of a current license by submitting the Permits, licenses, and certificate of occupancy request form with the associated fee.

 You can search for violation information on Atlas.